holoiso-eol/holoiso/README.md

 - Intel GPUs/iGPUs require a Gamescope and MESA downgrade in order to boot into Steam Deck session.

 > Choose your GPU type while installing HoloISO.
+If you encounter any issues, reboot to recovery mode, type `recoveryinit` in and install required packages.

 Installation process:
 -